metricshilab/manual/computing.md

 #### Useful Linux Commands

-Most remote servers are build with Linux system without an graphic interface.
+Most remote servers are built with Linux system without an graphic interface.
 To communicate with the server, we need to use Linux commands.
 Here we list some mostly used commands as following.

 - Login to the server: